Taylor Wimpey: George Wimpey

 George Wimpey was founded by George Wimpey and Walter Tomes as a stone-working partnership in 1880 in Hammersmith.
 Tomes would later sell his portion of the business in 1893.

 George Wimpey died in 1913 at the age of 58, with his family putting the business up for sale in 1919.
-Godfrey Way Mitchell bought the firm and decided to retain the Wimpey name.
+Godfrey Mitchell bought the firm and decided to retain the Wimpey name.
 George Wimpey completed its first residential development, the Greenford Park Estate, in 1928.

 In the 1970s, George Wimpey became the United Kingdom's largest private housebuilder, selling 106,440 homes in the decade, and in the 1980s, George Wimpey began to reinforce Wimpey Homes as a brand, focusing on compact housing.

 In March 1996, George Wimpey acquired McLean Homes, a business founded in 1934 by John McLean, from Tarmac.
 In August 2001, the business acquired McAlpine Homes from Alfred McAlpine in a £463 million deal, and in October 2002, George Wimpey went on to acquire Laing Homes, a premium housebuilder, from John Laing for £295 million.